 1972 Robert Mondavi Winery Petite Sirah (Napa Valley, $Priceless)

-A gift from Michael Mondavi, whose cellar I got to visit during a recent jaunt in Napa Valley (much more on that meet-up coming in a few weeks), who insisted that a) I drink it soon, and b) that I drink it with my wife, who with me shares 1972 as her birth year.
+A gift from Michael Mondavi, whose cellar I got to visit during a recent jaunt in Napa Valley (much more on that meet-up coming in a few weeks), who insisted that I drink it soon, as it was my birth year vintage.
 It’s not easy to find decent wines from `72, a vintage that sucked for most of the established wine world at the time [ insert your own joke about evil 1WD portents here ].
 This particular bottle was re-corked in 1992, and otherwise has been given the white glove treatment, traveling from the Mondavi winery on Route 29 to Michael’s cellar off the Silverado Trail, then to my basement via checked luggage decades later.
 This is funky stuff, though the funk blows off a bit after several minutes in the glass to reveal bright red plummy fruit, violets, lots of earth, cedar and walnut, and cigar-box spices.
 Cloves and black tea come later.
 Delicious, lithe, and alive, as in KISS ALIVE II kind of alive.
 Thoroughly enjoyable, and I struggled to think of anything more that one could have asked from a 42-year-old Petite.
 Oh, yeah, by the way: 12% abv (because I know some of you will care…).

 1996 Blandy’s Colheita Malmsey (Madeira, $48)